thibaud-c/Graz_402.424/lab_01/README.md

 > [!TIPS]
 > Here you'll need an additional step.
 The boundaries of Sri Lanka are spread across multiple tiles.
 You will need to merge these tiles to create a single raster layer for Sri Lanka.
 You can use the `Merge Vector Layers` tool in QGIS to combine the boundary tiles into one layer.

+💪 Congratulations!
+You have completed this exercice! 🎉